DevCrew-io/openai-chatgpt-ios-sdk/README.md

     }
 })
 ```
+Note: The code snippets provided in this README assume that you have replaced `"YOUR_API_KEY"` with your actual API key.

 ## Security Disclaimer
 The ChatGPT SDK for iOS provides convenient methods for developers to integrate ChatGPT APIs into their applications.
 It is essential to ensure the security and confidentiality of your API key while using our SDK.
 Please note the following disclaimer regarding the management and safekeeping of your API key.